learning-zone/java-basics/README.md

 ## Q. What is the difference between compile-time polymorphism and runtime polymorphism?

 There are two types of polymorphism in java:

-1) Static Polymorphism also known as compile time polymorphism
+1. Static Polymorphism also known as compile time polymorphism
-2) Dynamic Polymorphism also known as runtime polymorphism
+2. Dynamic Polymorphism also known as runtime polymorphism

-**Example of static Polymorphism**
+**Example of static Polymorphism:**

 Method overloading is one of the way java supports static polymorphism.
 Here we have two definitions of the same method add() which add method would be called is determined by the parameter list at the compile time.
 That is the reason this is also known as compile time polymorphism.

 ```java
 class SimpleCalculator
 {